Sorry, you need to enable JavaScript to visit this website.

 This chapter describes policies targeting young people's political participation and civic engagement in Denmark.

-Denmark has no regular formal consultation body at state level, such as a youth parliament or a youth council.
-Nevertheless, there are several opportunities for young people to engage in decision-making processes, for instance via municipal youth councils or via a broad range of youth panels.
+Denmark has no regular formal consultation body at the state level, such as a youth parliament or a youth council.
+Nevertheless, there are several opportunities for young people to engage in decision-making processes, for instance via municipal youth councils or a broad range of youth panels.
 Furthermore, student unions, pupil councils and youth associations are prevalent in Denmark.
-There are several pools of funding available to youth organisations at national and local level.
+There are several pools of funding available to youth organisations at the national and local levels.

-The voter turnout among young people has increased since the 2009 municipal and regional election.
-In the municipal and regional election in 2017, the voter turnout was 75.1% for the 18-year age group.
-In the 2019 general election, the voter turnout was 84.1 % for the 18-year age group.
-Numbers from the 2022 General Election divided on age are not (yet) released.
+The voter turnout among young people has increased since the 2009 municipal and regional elections.
+In the municipal and regional elections in 2021, the voter turnout was 70.6% for the 18-year group.
+In the 2022 general election, the voter turnout was 85.0% for the 18-year group.